 Three Girls Bakery

-After introducing ourselves, she unwrapped our first treat: a raspberry bar from Three Girls Bakery.
-The bakery has been in business at Pike Place Market since 1912 and was the first business licensed to women in Seattle.
+After we introduced ourselves, she unwrapped our first treat: a raspberry bar from Three Girls Bakery.
+The bakery has been in Pike Place Market since 1912 and was the first business licensed to women in Seattle.

 Ellenos Greek Yogurt